kevinbai0/slash-backend-take-home/README.md

 - [Slash frontend take home](https://github.com/kevinbai0/slash-frontend-take-home)
 - [Slash full stack take home](https://github.com/kevinbai0/slash-fullstack-take-home)

+This is *the* primary challenge we evaluate candidates with.
+We don't have multiple rounds of interviews and we don't do any other technical assessments.
+We want you to show us what you can do so give us your best work!

 Clone this repository and push it to a private repo you own.
 Once you're done, shoot us an email to [engineering@joinslash.com](mailto:engineering@joinslash.com) and share your private Github repository with [@kevinbai0](https://github.com/kevinbai0).

 ### Overview

 Slash keeps track of all balances in real-time for customers by maintaining a ledger of all transactions.
-For this challenge, you will implement a service that receives incoming transactions, and responds (approve or reject) to transaction requests based off the account's current balance.
+For this challenge, you will implement a service that receives incoming transactions, and responds to transaction requests (approve or reject) based off the account's current balance.

 ### Requirements

 1. Write a web server that conforms to the [specification](#specification).
 Your web server should be horizontally scalable.
 It will be ran with several replicas behind an nginx proxy.
 Your web-server should read the `PORT` environment variable to know which port to listen on.
 2. You can use any services that you see fit (like a database).
 While we want you to build this out with production in mind, the take home is still a proof-of-concept so there is no need to consider auth, or any complex deployment configurations.
 3. The system should be robust and fault-tolerant.
 If any resources go down, data should not be lost.
+For example, if your data storage goes down, you shouldn't lose transactions.
+If some web servers go down, the system should continue to operate normally.
 4. Correctness is important.
 The ledger should maintain an accurate record of all transactions, and accounts should not be able to reach a negative balance.
 5. Make your system as performant as possible.
 We will stress test your service.